luciusmagn/magnusi.tech/posts/huoh.md

 the impurities diffuse in the water.

 He finally figures it out.
 It is ink.
 And suddenly he can see around himself that the droplets aren't everything falling from the skies.
-So are dozens of dead octopi, squids, crabs and jellyfish.
+So are dozens of dead octopuses, squids, crabs and jellyfish.
 The ink probably seeped from their dead bodies.
 The crabs clack and crack when they hit the ground, the rest loudly splats.